Mikayil Jabbarov: Work at the Ministry of Economy

 As Minister of Economy, Mikayil Jabbarov attaches great importance to the "whitening" of the economy, encourages the introduction of modern technologies.
 In May 2020, a VAT refund mechanism for non-cash and cash payments (“ƏDV geri al”) had been introduced, which was recognized as the "Innovative Project of the Year".
 The Ministry of Economy of Azerbaijan and the Ministry of Economic Development of Russia signed a protocol of intent on cooperation in the field of innovative development and digital economy.
 A memorandum of understanding was signed in the field of digital trade between Azerbaijan and Turkey.
-On February 24, 2022, with the participation of Mikayil Jabbarov and the President of the World Economic Forum Børge Brende, the Azerbaijan center of the Fourth Industrial Revolution (4IR) Network of the World Economic Forum was inaugurated.
+On 24 February 2022, with the participation of Mikayil Jabbarov and the President of the World Economic Forum Børge Brende, the Azerbaijan center of the Fourth Industrial Revolution (4IR) Network of the World Economic Forum was inaugurated.

 At the initiative of the Ministry of Economy, comprehensive measures are being implemented aimed at increasing the interest of young people in the field of entrepreneurship.
 In 2019, the First Forum of Young Entrepreneurs was held in Baku, with the Second Forum taking place in 2021.

 One of the priority areas of economic reforms in Azerbaijan is the formation of small and medium-sized businesses as the main driving force of the economy.
 In order to simplify the access of entrepreneurs to its services, the Agency for the Development of Small and Medium Businesses launched specialized "Houses of Small and Medium Businesses".
 The Ministry of Economy stimulates entrepreneurship by expanding and simplifying concessional lending at the expense of the Entrepreneurship Development Fund, for which it started an Electronic Loan Platform in 2020.

 As part of the development of local industry, a pharmaceutical plant in the Pirallahi Industrial Park and a plant for the production of thermal insulation boards in the Hajigabul Industrial Park were opened, and a memorandum of understanding was signed between the Ministry and “Azerbaijan Coca-Cola Bottlers” LLC on the construction of a new plant.
-On September 24, 2020, in connection with the issue of bonds, AzerGold CJSC held a “ring a bell” ceremony.
+On 24 September 2020, in connection with the issue of bonds, AzerGold CJSC held a “ring a bell” ceremony.

 The activities of industrial parks have expanded significantly.
 In 2021, residents of the Sumgait Chemical Industrial Park produced products worth 2.2 billion manats, while since the start of operation in 2011 until 2021 (including 2021), this figure equaled 4.7 billion manats.
-Exports of products manufactured in the industrial park exceeded 764 million manats in 2021 only, almost the same amount of products were exported for the entire period of 2011–2020.
+Exports of products manufactured in the industrial park exceeded 764 million manats in 2021 only, almost the same number of products were exported for the entire period of 2011–2020.